The best beaches in Gran Canaria

 North of Güi, and far more accessible is the tiny fishing village of Puerto de Las Nieves, a cluster of attractive blue and white Canarian houses.
 From the harbour, the Paseo de los Poetas, lined with restaurants, craft shops and galleries, leads along the shore, to the natural pools of Las Salinas.

-After your swim, visit the nearby Maipés Archaeological Park is situated on a great lava flow at the foot of the Pinar de Tamadaba.
+After your swim, visit the nearby Maipés Archaeological Park.
+It is situated on a great lava flow at the foot of the Pinar de Tamadaba.
 This is where the Guanches, Gran Canaria’s original inhabitants, choose to honour their dead.
 There are over 700 tombs of various types and sizes, including huge burial mounds constructed with volcanic stones, dating from around 1300 years ago.

 Tip: try the local speciality – caldo de pescado, a delicious fish soup.